Illegal Alien (song): Critical reception and commercial performance

 "Illegal Alien" peaked at number 46 on the UK Singles Chart and stayed on the chart for five weeks.
 It also appeared at number 44 on the Billboard Hot 100.

 Music video

-The promotional music video for "Illegal Alien" was released after the music video for "That's All", and Collins considered it the best music video from their self-titled album.
+The promotional music video for "Illegal Alien" was released after the music video for "That's All", and Collins considered it the best music video from their eponymous studio album.
 It shows the members of Genesis as a group of Mexican men trying to get their passports approved.
 It features them wearing sombreros and ponchos, with Collins sporting a bushy fake mustache, a toupee, and a five o'clock shadow.